 What is Whole Body Composition?

-DXA is a low-dose x-ray that measures the total amount of three types of tissue in your body:
+DXA measures the total amount of three types of tissue:

-- The amount of mineral in your bones (called bone mineral content or BMC)
+- The mineral in your bones (called bone mineral content or BMC).

-- Lean tissue (which is mostly muscle but includes ligament, tendons, and body organs like heart, lungs, liver, and bowels)
+- Lean tissue including muscle, ligaments, tendons, and body organs such as the heart, lungs, liver, and bowels.

 Is there a cost?

 Yes.
-Whole body composition analysis is not covered by Alberta Health Care Insurance.
+Whole body composition analysis is not insured by Alberta Health.

-You will need a referral from a healthcare practitioner to book the exam.
+You will need a requisition from your healthcare practitioner.